When any action is required by the dean, the dean may authorize another member of the faculty or staff to act on the dean’s behalf.

 LL.M. students matriculate in the summer term.

 Academic Load for the J.D.
 Program

 Students may not register for more than 16 or fewer than 12 semester hours in any semester without the written permission of the dean.
 No student may take more than 18 hours in a regular semester.
 Students may take up to 6 hours during the summer session without permission of the dean.
-Courses taken during the winter or May intersessions are not considered as part of a regular semester or summer term for purposes of determining academic load for a regular semester.

 Students should keep these credit hour restrictions in mind when planning class schedules and summer session attendance.
 A total of 90 semester hours must be completed prior to graduation (see requirements for the Doctor of Jurisprudence degree in the Curriculum Section of this catalog).

 Students in the LL.M.
 Program are required to take 6 credits in the summer term and 12 credits in each regular semester (fall and spring).
 Any exceptions to the required academic load for LL.M. students must be approved by the Director of the LL.M.
 Program.